 The interested reader will also want to read our booklets Should Christians Vote?, War, Killing and the Military and What Is the Kingdom of God?
 These three booklets are truly eye-opening.
 They present plain, clear biblical truths that no one else talks about.

-Again, Part Two in the companion World to Come broadcast brings many more biblical reasons that Christians do not vote.
+Again, Do Christians Vote and Participate in Politics?—9 More Biblical Proofs (Part 2) in the companion World to Come broadcast series brings many more biblical reasons that Christians do not vote.
 You have only begun to understand what God teaches.